opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/dev-guide.md

 ### Technologies & frameworks

 The Toolkit is pure Javascript and uses CSS3 for styling.
-Some external extra libraries adds extra functionnalities:
+Some external extra libraries add extra functionnalities:

   * Cesium: pure js 3D globe